 There are 4 main grant categories.
 Click on the drop down boxes to find out more about each one:

-Climate Action Micro-Grants (up to £1,000)
+Climate Action Micro-Grants (Now increased up to £2,000)

 This smaller grant category is aimed to lower the barrier to entry for smaller groups and spread funding across a wider range of smaller scale projects.